 Carrying a concealed weapon in prohibited locations can lead to misdemeanor or felony charges.
 If charged with any of these offenses, it is essential that you call a Charlotte criminal defense attorney right away.
 When you have a concealed carry permit and are a lawful gun owner, you should not be harshly punished for minor mistakes.

-If you are facing a carrying a concealed weapon charge or other gun offense, you should speak with one of our criminal defense lawyers at Randall & Stump, Criminal Defense Attorneys about the potential penalties.
+If you are facing a carrying a concealed weapon charge or other gun offense, you should speak with one of our criminal attorneys in Charlotte, NC about the potential penalties.

 In North Carolina, sentences are based on predetermined sentencing charts.
 There is a misdemeanor punishment chart and a felony punishment chart.
 Both consider the level of the misdemeanor or felony offense and your criminal history.